Activity 1: Dress Up

 Including All Participants

-Set up this activity with words that will make all participants comfortable.
-Avoid instructions and comments that make assumptions about individual children's gender identity or choices.
+Set up and lead this activity with words that are sure to make all participants comfortable.
+Avoid generalizations that reinforce stereotypes and comments that carry assumptions about an individual child's gender identity or dress-up choices.
+Remember that many children at this age have a sense of their own gender that may differ from the gender expression you observe.